219 Perry Mayfield

 Please contact the rain-out number at 512-943-3366 for current field conditions.
 You can also find this information at Williamson County Parks

-General public use of the Cricket facilities are permitted Monday through Friday on a first-come, first-served basis.
+General public use of the Cricket grounds and nets is permitted Monday through Friday on a first-come, first-served basis.
+Group size is limited to 5.
+Unauthorized commercial activity is prohibited.

 Please contact the Parks Department HQ at 512-943-1920 for more information.